CoFOR-GIS/gis-maps/Drainage/README.md

 ### 6. Address Search

-The search bar queries the `ADDRESS` field on the **authoritative ParcelStatus** feature service via a direct REST `fetch()` POST to a hardcoded URL (`CTX.parcelsQuery`).
+The search bar queries the `ADDRESS` field on the **Parcels_View** public view feature service via a direct REST `fetch()` POST to a hardcoded URL (`CTX.parcelsQuery`).
 This is completely decoupled from the ArcGIS JS SDK — no `queryFeatures()`, no `parcels.load()`, no portal item resolution, no SDK auth pipeline involvement whatsoever.

 **Why hardcoded?** Three previous approaches were attempted and all failed:
 1. SDK `parcels.queryFeatures()` — killed by the blanket `getCredential` rejection before the portal-loaded layer could resolve
 2. SDK `parcels.load()` + direct fetch — same portal resolution failure
 3. Portal REST API (`/sharing/rest/content/items/{id}`) — also blocked by org-level auth

-The hardcoded URL (`https://services6.arcgis.com/Cnwpb7mZuifVHE6A/arcgis/rest/services/ParcelStatus/FeatureServer/0/query`) works because it targets the authoritative service directly, which is publicly accessible without any portal or SDK mediation.
-The field name `ADDRESS` is confirmed from the ParcelStatus layer schema (verified via the parcel view layer creation script and the Parcel Editor app).
+The hardcoded URL (`https://services6.arcgis.com/Cnwpb7mZuifVHE6A/arcgis/rest/services/Parcels_View/FeatureServer/0/query`) works because it targets the public view service directly, which is accessible without any portal or SDK mediation.
+The field name `ADDRESS` is confirmed from the Parcels_View layer schema.

 **If search returns no results for known addresses:**
 1. Open the browser console and run the diagnostic fetch provided in the Troubleshooting section below
-2. If the service returns a 403 or login redirect, ParcelStatus is not shared publicly — share it with Everyone or switch `CTX.parcelsQuery` to the public view URL
+2. If the service returns a 403 or login redirect, the Parcels_View may not be shared publicly — verify sharing is set to Everyone
 3. If the service returns features but the field is named differently, update three locations in `doSearch()`: the `where` clause, `outFields`, and `f.attributes.ADDRESS`

 **Search results behavior:** Results return as raw JSON from the REST endpoint (not SDK Graphic objects).
 Click-to-zoom calculates the polygon centroid from ring coordinates and navigates to zoom level 18 with a popup showing the address.